New England Commission of Higher Education

 Council for the Accreditation of Educator Preparation (CAEP)

-The Elementary Education program at Southern New Hampshire University has been awarded TEAC accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP).
+The Elementary Education program at Southern New Hampshire University has been awarded CAEP accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP).
 Please access the following documents by clicking on the hyperlinks: Summary of the Case; Decision Letter; CAEP Annual Reporting Measures.